Mort's End

-It has been stated that the third season will be its last and will also include a possible musical episode with original songs.
-Also, a spin-off series is in development involving the adventures of one of its main characters.
-The show is to be entitled Nick!

-The show that was simply titled "Nick" never came along, but there was a new series to take the place of the original series called "The Lost Transmissions."
-Which can also be seen at the very same Blip page.
-This plot follows the same cast of characters as they travel through the multiverse to get Mort back to his time period to stop what caused the last series to end.
-Which brings up the question, what will happen after The Lost Transmissions is over?
+The programme aired for 3 seasons, with the final season planned to also include a possible musical episode with original songs.
+A spin-off series was in development involving the adventures of one of its main characters.
+The show was to be entitled Nick! but was never released, instead with a new series to take the place of the original series called "The Lost Transmissions" also seen at the very same Blip page.
+The plot follows the same cast of characters as they travel through the multiverse to get Mort back to his time period to stop what caused the last series to end.
+The final season aired in 2010 and followed the characters back to Mount Pointy Nipple to wed Gloria and Sheffield.